adrg/xdg/README.md

 The package also includes the locations of well known [user directories](https://wiki.archlinux.org/index.php/XDG_user_directories) and an implementation of the [state directory proposal](https://wiki.debian.org/XDGBaseDirectorySpecification#Proposal:_STATE_directory).
-Windows, Mac OS and most flavors of Unix are supported.
+Windows, macOS and most flavors of Unix are supported.

 Full documentation can be found at: https://pkg.go.dev/github.com/adrg/xdg.